zoyashahamUni/CTD-TLP-Tool/docs/usage.md

 This document explains how to install, configure, and run the CTD-TLP tool, including the requirements for Python, nuXmv, and the project file structure.

 1. Prerequisites
-✔ Python
+Python

 Python 3.8–3.12 recommended

 Install dependencies (only standard library + nuXmv required)

-✔ nuXmv
+nuXmv

-You must install nuXmv and ensure it is accessible from the command line:
+Install nuXmv and make sure it is accessible from the command line:

 macOS / Linux: